cory-weller/BIOL4585/12_plotting_with_ggplot/README.md

 4. Was it easier to discern patterns using color or shape as the dimension for species?
 Why?

+Thus far, we've looked at the relationship between length and width for **sepals**.
+Now we're going to look at the relationship between length and witdth for **petals**.

 5. Modify your `ggplot` command (that you preferred, whether using shape or color for species) to now show the relationship between petal length and petal width.
 Upload a screenshot of your plot...

 6. ...and submit the code used to generate it.